ketan306/Loyalytics-Business-Case/README.md

 # Contents

 **Loyalytics Data Description.pdf**: Contains information about the Loyalytics Business Case Study, including the dataset, data schema, and context of the company.

+*Loyalytics Data Description.pdf*: Contains information about the Loyalytics Business Case Study, including the dataset, data schema, and context of the company.

+***Loyalytics Data Description.pdf***: Contains information about the Loyalytics Business Case Study, including the dataset, data schema, and context of the company.

+> **Loyalytics Data Description.pdf**: Contains information about the Loyalytics Business Case Study, including the dataset, data schema, and context of the company.

+`Loyalytics Data Description.pdf`: Contains information about the Loyalytics Business Case Study, including the dataset, data schema, and context of the company.